vkuzel/XAdES-Demo/README.md

 This demo application shows:

 1. Signed document definition (XSD) with embedded signature element in `xsd/document.xsd`.
 2. `xjc` generated transport objects.
 From which a `Document` for signing is prepared.
+E.g. `xjc-generate-classes.sh`
 3. XMLDSig signing and validation in the `XMLDSIGRoundTripTest`
 4. XAdES signing and validation in the `XAdESRoundTripTest`